C2. Equations and Inequalities

 • How are your representations similar?
 How are they different?

 As a class, review the various types of representations used by the students, following the same type of approach and questioning used during the learning situation.
-Ensure that they make the connection between the concrete representation and the mathematical sentence.
+Ensure that they make the connection between the concrete representation and the number sentence.
 Target the modes of representation that the students did not use in order to explain them again.

 Ask questions such as:

-• How do the two math sentences differ?
+• How do the two number sentences differ?
 (One of the sentences represents a situation of equality comprising four kinds of objects, while the other represents a situation of equality comprising two kinds of objects.)

 • Is the sentence 2 + 2 + 1 + 5 = 4 + 6 true?
 (It is true because the numerical expressions on either side of the = sign are equal to 10.)